Reporters Float Cuomo Boycott Over His Anti-Media ‘Mind Games’

 Prior to holding his first in-person media availability this week, Cuomo had barred reporters from attending events since December, citing a rise in COVID-19 cases in the Empire State.
 But the limits were also a convenient way for the governor to control his interactions with the press at a time when his office faced several scandals, calls from state and national lawmakers for him to resign, and a probe by the state’s attorney general into allegations of misconduct.

-Since December, several women have come forward accusing Cuomo of sexual misconduct and harassment, prompting the investigation by Attorney General Letitia James.
+Since December, several women have accused Cuomo of sexual misconduct and harassment, prompting an investigation by Attorney General Letitia James.
 The probe is one of several into Cuomo’s administration as her office also looks into whether the governor improperly sought help from state employees for his 2020 book about the coronavirus pandemic, and as the FBI investigates allegations that the governor deliberately misled the public about nursing-home deaths during the early months of the COVID-19 pandemic.

 While the Albany press corps has covered these scandals and attempted to press the governor to answer their questions, Cuomo has attempted to project transparency while actively ignoring some reporters who have grilled him.